Conservancy

 Fire Observer

-The Squad Boss/Firefighter Type 1 oversees a squad (4-8 fire personnel) in prescribed fire or wildfire activities, as directed by a Crew Boss, Burn Boss, or other incident command position.
+The Squad Boss/Firefighter Type 1 oversees a squad, three to seven personnel is typical, in prescribed fire or wildfire activities as directed by a Single Resource Boss, Burn Boss, or other incident command position.

 Responsibility and Authority